 The Kiewit Undergraduate Student Services Center makes every attempt to check that students meet course prerequisites.
-However, when students wish to take a course without meeting prescribed pre-requisites these students must visit with the instructor of the course and acquire that instructor's verbal approval prior to registering.
-If a student is enrolled in a course and does not meet course pre-requisites and the professor does not wish for the student to remain enrolled, then the student should be advised by the instructor to initiate a drop.
+If a student wishes to take a course without meeting prescribed pre-requisites, the student should complete the ME Prerequisite Waiver form that can be found via their Academic Advisor.
+If a student is enrolled in a course and does not meet course pre-requisites and the prerequisite waiver has not been approved, then the student should be advised by the instructor to initiate a drop.
 Although most students will proceed as advised, if a student refuses to drop, the instructor has the right to issue an "F" grade to that student, regardless of the work the student has completed during the semester.

 Instructors are not required to grade the offending student's course work or even acknowledge that the student is enrolled in the course.